mann1x/piStats/README.md

 - `-d <NN>`: continuous mode, delay in seconds between updates (default 8 seconds).

+- `-i <NN>`: continuous mode, delay in seconds between stats pooling (default 0.2 seconds).

 - `-v`: enables verbosity, which will show additional information (namely, the other GPU clock speeds, SD card reader clock speed, RAM voltages) in Summary mode.

 - `-r`: toggle to show ARM Core voltage (vcore)

 - `-o`: toggle to SOC voltage (vsoc)

 - `-q`: toggle to kernel cpufreq driver core clocks (requested/reported)

 - `-t`: toggle to SOC temperature

 - `-f`: toggle to Fan rpm speed

 - `-p`: toggle to show ARM Core power consumption (pcore)

 - `-j`: toggle to show Ring Oscillator 1 in continuous mode

 - `-k`: toggle to show Ring Oscillator 2 in continuous mode

 - `-l`: toggle to show Ring Oscillator 3 in continuous mode

 - `-b`: toggle to show Ring Oscillators in Summary mode

+- `-s`: toggle to print column headers periodically in Continuous mode

+- `-a`: toggle to check throttled status periodically in Continuous mode

+- `-x`: suppress printing of all headers

+- `-u <NN>`: print only <NN> times the stats in Continuous mode

 - `-h`: prints a short summary of the command-line switches

 The default values and toggle states can be modified directly inside the script; 0 to disable, 1 to enable.